The Masked Singer (Belgian TV series): Ratings

+The opening of the fourth season scored strongly but significantly lower than the previous season.
+There were less than a million live viewers for the first time for the first episode.
+Due to the rerun and rewatching, this rose to 1.45 million viewers.

 Critical response

 The series had very high ratings during the first season.
 Executive producers pointed three reasons for its popularity: it's one of the little programs that can be watched by the whole family together, the excitement and curiosity about who's behind the masks and the visual attractive show with eyecatching costumes, popular music and beautiful staging.
 The interaction with the social media improved the popularity.
 The first season was also broadcoasted at the time of a second lockdown during the COVID-19 pandemic in Belgium.
 Because of the lockdown many people were at home.

 The second season in 2022 however confirmed the popularity of the program.
 Critics were sceptic about the program, saying the purpose of the show is unclear.
 They referred to the character Red Deer, one of the best singers, who was almost voted out during the first episode, saying this made clear it isn't a competition about being the best singer.
 On the other hand, if the purpose would be who's the best in keeping his true identity secret, top tennis player Yanina Wickmayer shouldn't had to unmask herself during the first episode because neither the panel neither the audience guessed her identity.
 Other critics believed the show is simple but very clever entertainment.
 There are no limits about the guesses which makes everyone guessing, and returning to see if the guesses are correct.
+At the start of the fifth season, critics questioned the usefulness of the jury.
+They often gave incorrect names, led viewers astray, and frequently interrupted the performances of the Masked Singers with their reactions.
+According to critics, the jury was the weakest point of an otherwise well-executed programme.

 Some critics commented about the call of panel member Julie Van den Steen during the second season to like a photo of unmasked participants Robots, saying if they'd get 50.000 likes they would return for the final.
 Commenters pointed out their return was fixed and the voting was pointless, since the season was recorded months before the broadcast.
 The unmasking of party chairman Conner Rousseau also sparked the question if an important politician should participate at an entertainment show.